 Lumen has worked with Debbie and her students in building a successful business model that will expand to many school districts to replicate the prototype, once fully developed.

-Donations allow under-served students of all ages to participate in the Generation Tech support programs:
+Donations allow under-served students of all ages to participate in the Lumen Robotics and Coding Camps programs:

 - Coding camps for all ages on weekends and in the summer

 - High School Hack-a-Thons where groups of individuals solve problems using technology and collaboration